Scared Stiff (1987 film)

 Scared Stiff (小生夢驚魂) is a 1987 Hong Kong comedy thriller film directed by Lau Kar-wing and starring Eric Tsang, Chow Yun-fat and Michael Miu.
 This film has been seen as a Hong Kong take-off on the plot of the 1984 US thriller Dreamscape.

+Plot

 A psychiatrist donates his time to help the mentally ill street people of Hong Kong.
-A reporter who hears about his activities accompanies him on his rounds.
+A reporter hears about his activities, and starts accompanying him on his rounds.